ropensci/cffr/README.md

 > message.
 It’s used to inspect the snapshot that’s about to be
 > committed, to see if you’ve forgotten something, to make sure tests
 > run, or to examine whatever you need to inspect in the code.
 Exiting
+> non-zero from this hook aborts the need to inspect in the code.
-> non-zero from this hook aborts the commit, although you can bypass it
+> Exiting non-zero from this hook aborts the commit, although you can
-> with `git commit --no-verify`.
+> bypass it with `git commit --no-verify`.

 A specific pre-commit hook can be installed with `cff_git_hook_install()`.
 If you want to use a pre-commit hook, please